 The value of and funding for the FFRDC portion of the work will not normally be included in the award to a successful applicant.
-Usually, DOE will fund a DOE/NNSA FFRDC contractor through the DOE field work proposal (WP) system and non-DOE/NNSA FFRDC through an interagency agreement with the sponsoring agency.
+Usually, DOE will fund a non-DOE/NNSA FFRDC through an interagency agreement with the sponsoring agency.

-iv.
+iii.
 Cost Share